San Agustin Church (Manila): Post-WWII era

 San Agustin Church is currently administered by the Augustinian friars of the Province of the Most Holy Name of Jesus of the Philippines, a new Augustinian province in the country which took the same name of the old Philippine Province.
-It was founded in 2019 following the dissolution of the old Philippine Province and the merger of the 4 Augustinian provinces in Spain to establish the Province of San Juan Sahagun.
+It was founded in 2019 following the dissolution of the old Philippine Province and the merger of the four Augustinian provinces in Spain to establish the Province of San Juan Sahagun.

 Fiesta de Intramuros

-On August 15, 2024, the Manila City Council passed a resolution formally declaring Nuestra Señora de la Consolación y Correa as the patroness of Intramuros, Manila.
+On August 15, 2024, the Manila City Council passed a resolution formally declaring Nuestra Señora de la Consolación y Correa as patroness of Intramuros, Manila.
 The same resolution declared also designated the Marian title as "Queen and Protectress of the Distinguished and Ever Loyal City".

 The proclamation paved the way for the first celebration of the Fiesta de Intramuros, an annual event which takes place on the second Sunday in September.
-It also aims to not only boost tourism in the area, but also to strengthen the devotion to the Virgin Mary, which declined after World War II.
+It also aims to boost tourism in the area and strengthen devotion to the Virgin Mary under that title, which declined after World War II.

-The feast was celebrated for the first time on September 8, 2024, coinciding with the Feast of the Nativity of Mary.
+The Fiesta was celebrated for the first time on September 8, 2024, coinciding with the Feast of the Nativity of Mary.